rlglab/minizero/README.md

 MiniZero requires a Linux platform with at least one NVIDIA GPU to operate.
 To facilitate the use of MiniZero, a [container image](https://hub.docker.com/r/kds285/minizero) is pre-built to include all required packages.
 Thus, a container tool such as `docker` or `podman` is also required.
+If you cannot use Docker (e.g., on HEC or HPC clusters), you can read the `Dockerfile` to manually reproduce the environment.

 <details>
 <summary>Show platform recommendations</summary>